eregulations/eregulations.github.io/_new/filters.markdown

 <a class="item" href="/images/news/filter2.png"><img src="/images/news/filter2.png" style="max-width: 800px;"></a>

-A click on the button "Search" would link to the expected procedure of "Export flowers to the European Union through JKIA airport".
+A click on "Search" button would link to the expected procedure of "Export flowers to the European Union through JKIA airport".

 Other examples of procedures that people search in eRegulations are: